ssgmobile/ssgmobile.github.io/README.md

-## SmartSpace Global Android Recruitment Test
+## SmartSpace Global Android Technical Challenge

-Thank you for taking the time to do our technical test.
+Thank you for taking the time to do our technical challenge.
 It consists of two parts:

 - [Create a small Android application](#create-a-small-android-application)
 - [A few technical questions](#technical-questions)

-Please upload your solution to GitHub and send the link to (recruitment@smartspaceglobal.com)
+Please upload your solution to GitHub and send the link to Jeff.Kania@fwi.com

 The zip file should contain:
 - a single markdown file with the answers to the technical questions